 About Drexel University

-The 2014 Assessment Conference will be held on Drexel University's 74 acre Univertsity City Campus, located within walking distance just west of 30th Street Station, a major stop on Amtrak's Northeast and Keystone Corridors and one of the busiest intercity passenger railroad facilities in the United States.
+The Annual Conference on Teaching & Learning Assessment is held on Drexel University's 74 acre Univertsity City Campus, located within walking distance just west of 30th Street Station, a major stop on Amtrak's Northeast and Keystone Corridors and one of the busiest intercity passenger railroad facilities in the United States.

 Learn more about the rich tradition, history, and innovative future of Drexel University.

 The University City Campus is situated in the University City district of Philadelphia, Pennsylvania.
 Its administrative center is the Main Building, 3141 Chestnut Street Philadelphia, PA 19104.

 Specific locations for the 2014 Assessment Conference sessions will be announced closer to September, 2014.
 Tenative plans include the Papadakis Integrated Science Building, a 150,000 square-foot building, designed by world-renowned architects.
 The focal point of the atrium is the 22-foot wide, 80-foot tall living biowall.

 Founded in 1812, the Academy of Natural Sciences of Drexel University is a world-class natural history museum dedicated to advancing research, education, and public engagement in biodiversity and environmental science.